 13. Helicopter Flight Over Guatapé

 Looking for an aerial perspective of Guatapé, El Peñol, and the stunning lake?
-Then, a helicopter flight is the perfect activity.
+Then, a helicopter flight is a perfect activity.

 In fact, this is one of the most popular things to do in Guatapé!
 A helicopter departs from just underneath La Piedra del Peñol.